The Professional Actor Training Program

 - Jeffrey Fracé, Head of Acting

 Above all, the PATP strives to inspire life-long exploration and inquiry into the creative spirit that informs the actor’s work.
-We recognize the importance of ensemble work, interdisciplinary collaboration, and the necessity of entrepreneurial skills in developing a versatile, evolved actor.

-Prominent leaders from theatre, film, and television often lecture and teach workshops with our students.
+Prominent artists in the fields of theatre, film, and interdisciplinary new media often lecture and lead workshops with our students.
 PATP students receive a great deal of individual mentoring and meet for feedback with the entire acting faculty at the end of each quarter.

 MFA actors appear in at least six productions during their time in the School of Drama.
 Productions cover a wide breadth of period, genre, and style, in order to offer our students the maximum number of opportunities to practice the skills they are gaining in their training.
 Productions may be from old or new plays, or they may be devised.
 Some are directed by the MFA directing students, some by faculty members, and some by outside professional artists.